kingstonrichard/kingstonrichard.uk/_posts/2018-07-25-mini-makers-at-barnsley-libraries.markdown

 ---
 layout: post
-title:  "Mini Makers at Barnsley Library"
+title: Mini Makers at Barnsley Library
-categories: #DigitalBarnsley #BarnsleyMakers
 redirect_from:
   - /20180725
 ---